Elastic neutrino-electron scattering perspectives at nuclear reactors: Results

 In previous subsections, we assessed the sensitivities to the weak mixing angle, $\sin^2 \theta_W$, and the effective neutrino magnetic moment, $\mu_\nu$, at the aforementioned reactor neutrino experiments.
 Here, we present our results on the projected sensitivities to the neutrino transition magnetic moments.

 In fig.~\ref{fig:tmm}, we present the expected 90\% CL limits on the neutrino transition magnetic moments $\abs{\Lambda_j}$ at the CLOUD (green), TAO (blue), and DANSS (red) setup, accordingly.
 To obtain the corresponding transition magnetic moments, in Eq.~\ref{eq:mueff}, for each experimental configuration, we consider the projected 90\% CL bound on the effective neutrino magnetic moment ($\mu_\nu$) as given in Table~\ref{tab:comp}, and assessed the impact of one parameter at a time, fixing all the remaining transition magnetic moment parameters and phases ($\omega_j$) to zero (including $\delta_{CP}$), see, e.g. Ref.~\cite{Canas:2015yoa}.
 Aside from $\delta_{CP}$, we fix other relevant oscillation parameters to their best fit value from Ref.~\cite{Esteban:2024eli}.
 Our expected limits on the transition magnetic moments $\abs{\Lambda_j}$, along with comparisons to other bounds from reactor-based experiments, are summarized in Table~\ref{tab:TMM}.
+Besides, in the optimistic scenario ($\sigma_S = 3\%$, $\sigma_B = 0.2\%$), the limits on the neutrino transition magnetic moments $|\Lambda_j|$ could improve by approximately a factor of two.